vadim-miller2/book-test1/index.md

 After making a dispatching request and using the dispatching information returned, the client can usually connect to the server on its own.
 Sometimes, however, the client has to connect to the DISPD dispatcher again to proceed with communication with the server.
 For the DISPD dispatcher this would then be a connection request which can go one of two similar ways, relaying and firewalling.

-The figures (Figure7, Figure8) provided at the very beginning of the ?Load Balancing? chapter can be used for better understanding of the communication schemes described below.
+The figures (Figure7, Figure8) provided at the very beginning of the “Load Balancing” chapter can be used for better understanding of the communication schemes described below.

 -   In the relay mode, the DISPD dispatcher passes data from the client to the server and back, playing the role of a middleman.
 Data relaying occurs when, for instance, a Web browser client wants to communicate with a service governed by the DISPD dispatcher itself.